netdata/netdata/README.md

 We now have a new, ["text-only" chart type](https://github.com/netdata/netdata/issues/5578), [cpu limits for v2 cgroups](https://github.com/netdata/netdata/issues/5850), [docker swarm metrics](https://docs.netdata.cloud/collectors/go.d.plugin/modules/docker_engine/) and improved [documentation](https://docs.netdata.cloud/).

-We continued improving the [Kubernetes helmchart](https://github.com/netdata/helmchart) with liveness probes for slaves, persistence options, a fix for a `Cannot allocate memory` issue and easy configuration for the kubelet, kube-proxy and coredns collectors.
+We continued improving the [Kubernetes Helm chart](https://github.com/netdata/helmchart) with liveness probes for slaves, persistence options, a fix for a `Cannot allocate memory` issue and easy configuration for the kubelet, `kube-proxy` and coredns collectors.

 Finally, we built a process to quickly replace any problematic nightly builds and added more automated CI tests to prevent such builds from being published in the first place.